CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Analysis and Discussion

 \paragraph{Zero-shot Commonsense QA Performances.} Finally, we train DeBERTa-v3-Large models on the QA pairs synthesized from the concatenation of both original and augmented ATOMIC triples from each method.
+Only keywords of each head event are used as their constraints.
 The models are trained using a marginal ranking loss, as explained in Section~\ref{sec:model_training}, and evaluated on five QA benchmarks in a zero-shot manner.
 Performances by different methods are shown in Table~\ref{tab:aug_comparison_results}.
-We can observe that conceptualization outperforms all other augmentations and is the only one that can improve the model's zero-shot commonsense reasoning ability.
+We observe that conceptualization outperforms all other augmentations on average and successfully improves the model's zero-shot commonsense reasoning ability.

 \paragraph{Comparison with ATOMIC-10X.} Augmenting ATOMIC10X appears to be a promising option as it contains a wealth of valuable commonsense knowledge.
 However, despite its diverse and high-quality knowledge, Table~\ref{tab:aug_comparison_results} demonstrates that the model cannot leverage this information effectively.
 One possible explanation is that the model's performance is hindered by the significantly high number of false-negative distractors.
 This issue arises because the knowledge distilled from GPT-3 tends to be versatile, resulting in many tail events being general and vague.
-These events can be applied to a large collection of heads, which leads to false negative options (case studies in Appendix~\ref{sec:appendix_case_study}).
+These events can be applied to a large collection of heads, which leads to false negative options.
+More experiments and case studies are in Appendix~\ref{sec:appendix_atomic10x_usage} and~\ref{sec:appendix_case_study}, respectively.